 b.
 Account Opening.
 All Spending Accounts are opened in our sole discretion.

 i.
-Important information for Opening an Account: To help the federal government fight the funding of terrorism and money laundering activities, the USA PATRIOT Act requires all financial institutions and their third parties to obtain, verify, and record information that identifies each person who opens an account.
+Important information for Opening an Account.
+To help the federal government fight the funding of terrorism and money laundering activities, the USA PATRIOT Act requires all financial institutions and their third parties to obtain, verify, and record information that identifies each person who opens an account.
 What this means for you: When you open an account, we will ask for your name, street address, date of birth, and other information that will allow us to identify you.
 We may also ask to see a copy of your driver’s license or other documents at any time.

 ii.
 Identity Verification.
 Accounts are opened subject to our ability to verify your identity by requiring acceptable types of identification.
 We may validate the information you provide to us to ensure we have a reasonable belief of your identity.
 If we are not able to verify your identity to our satisfaction, we will not open your Spruce Accounts, or we may close your Spruce Accounts.
-You represent that the personal information you provided us when opening your Spruce Accounts is true and complete.
+You represent that the personal information you provided when opening your Spruce Accounts is true and complete.

 iii.
-Eligibility: To be eligible for a Spruce Spending Account, you must be a citizen and resident of the fifty United States or the District of Columbia and be at least 18 years of age (or 19 in Alabama or Nebraska).
+Eligibility: To be eligible for a Spruce Spending Account, you must be a resident of the fifty United States or the District of Columbia and be at least 18 years of age (or 19 in Alabama or Nebraska).
 If your address changes to a non-US address, we may close your Spending Account and return funds to you in accordance with the terms of this Spending Account Agreement.
 No minimum balance is required to open your Spending Account.

 d.
 Use of your Account.
 You may not permit another person to have access to your Card or your Spending Account.
 If you do this, you are liable for all transactions conducted by that person.
 You may not use your Account for any illegal transaction (including illegal gambling) or any activity prohibited by this Spending Account Agreement.
 Your Spending Account is not designated for business use, and we may close it if we determine that it is being used for business purposes.
 We may close your Spending Account or refuse to process any transaction that we believe may violate the terms of this Spending Account Agreement or if we believe there may be illegal or fraudulent activity on any Spruce Account.